mariosn-phys/dns-matlab-gpu/README.md

 in each folder.

 Different grid resolution in x and z is automatically adjusted when loading a file.
 To modify the wall-normal resolution of the initial velocity field, an interpolation script is provided (Scripts/Change_wall_normal_res.m).
-A folder 'Files/' should be created to output the modified initial fields
-(or select a different path).
+The modified initial fields are saved in the folder 'Data/'.

 Basic one- and two- point statistics can be acquired with the 'Avg_statistics_plot.m' script found in the 'Post_Scripts/' folder.
 This script calls a function for plotting slices of the velocity field.
 It is possible to calculates the spectra of wall-normal planes by commenting the appropriate